-At 31 December 2021, the directors of the Company determined the recoverable amount of the intangible asset based on value in use calculation using the Relief from Royalty Valuation Method and adopted discounted cash flow projections with long-term growth rate of 2.85%.
-The value-in-use of the intangible asset as at 31 December 2021 has been arrived at based on a valuation carried out by the directors of the Company.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and discount rate of 12.9%.
+At 31 December 2022, the directors of the Company determined the recoverable amount of the intangible asset based on value in use calculation using the Relief from Royalty Valuation Method and adopted discounted cash flow projections with long-term growth rate of 3%.
+The value-in-use of the intangible asset as at 31 December 2022 has been carried out by the directors of the Company.
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and discount rate of 12.25%.
 The intangible asset's cash flow beyond 5-year is extrapolated using a steady 3% growth rate.
 This long-term growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
 Other key assumptions for the value in use calculations relate to the estimation of pre tax cash inflows and outflows which include budgeted revenue, contribution rate of the intangible asset and royalty rate of the intangible asset as of valuation date.
 Management believes that any reasonably possible change in any of these assumptions would not cause the aggregate carrying amount of the intangible asset to exceed its recoverable amount.
-No impairment loss was recognised for the year ended 31 December 2021 as the recoverable amount of the intangible asset is greater than the carrying amount.
+No impairment loss was recognised for the year ended 31 December 2022 as the recoverable amount of the intangible asset is greater than the carrying amount.

-At 31 December 2020, the directors of the Company determined the recoverable amount of the intangible asset based on value in use calculation using the Relief from Royalty Valuation Method and adopted discounted cash flow projections with long-term growth rate of 3%.
-The value-in-use of the intangible asset as at 31 December 2020 has been arrived at based on a valuation carried out by an independent qualified professional valuers not connected with the Group.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and discount rate of 12.5%.
+At 31 December 2021, the directors of the Company determined the recoverable amount of the intangible asset based on value in use calculation using the Relief from Royalty Valuation Method and adopted discounted cash flow projections with long-term growth rate of 3%.
+The value-in-use of the intangible asset as at 31 December 2021 has been carried out by the directors of the Company.
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and discount rate of 12.9%.
 The intangible asset's cash flow beyond 5-year is extrapolated using a steady 3% growth rate.
-This long-term growth rate is based on the weighted average cost of capital by using the data from the relevant comparable company.
-Other key assumptions for the value in use calculations relate to the estimation of pre tax cash inflows and outflows which include budgeted revenue, contribution rate of the intangible asset and royalty rate of the intangible asset as of valuation date including but not limited to the impacts of COVID-19 pandemic.
+This long-term growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
+Other key assumptions for the value in use calculations relate to the estimation of pre tax cash inflows and outflows which include budgeted revenue, contribution rate of the intangible asset and royalty rate of the intangible asset as of valuation date.
 Management believes that any reasonably possible change in any of these assumptions would not cause the aggregate carrying amount of the intangible asset to exceed its recoverable amount.
-No impairment loss was recognised for the year ended 31 December 2020 as the recoverable amount of the intangible asset is greater than the carrying amount.
+No impairment loss was recognised for the year ended 31 December 2021 as the recoverable amount of the intangible asset is greater than the carrying amount.